iwasahighwayman/my-elusive-whale/README.md

 And then it snowed again.

-Three days later: nothing.
+Three days later: Nothing.
 Nada.
 Darkness.

 Not to be deterred, the answer was obvious: